-Mitchell is a strong advocate for the open web and open source, and is highly regarded as one of the pioneers who have built the web as it is today.
+Mitchell is a strong advocate for the open internet, open source, and the importance of connecting technology to its impact on individuals and society.
+She is highly regarded as one of the pioneers of the web and bringing the open internet to consumers.
 She was instrumental in Netscape’s decision in 1998 to release its source code to the public.
-This later led to the release of the Firefox browser and the creation of the Mozilla Project as one of the most influential technology organizations in the world, spanning software product development, educational initiatives, and participatory movements.
+This later led to the release of the Firefox browser and the creation of the Mozilla Foundation as a global technology force that spans software product development, educational initiatives, and participatory movements.
 After co-founding the Mozilla Project, Mitchell served as its general manager and CEO from 1999 until January 2008, when the organization’s rapid growth encouraged her to split her responsibilities and add a CEO.

 TIME Magazine profiled Mitchell in its global list of “100 Most Influential People” under “Scientists and Thinkers”.
 Bloomberg listed her as one of the “25 Most Influential People on the Web”.
 She was honored as winner of the Anita Borg Institute’s 2009 Women of Vision Award and received the Aenne Burda Award for Creative Leadership in 2010.
 In 2012, Mitchell was inducted into the founding group of the Internet Society’s Hall of Fame.
-She has appeared on NBC “Meet the Press”, BBC “HardTalk”, “The Charlie Rose Show” and “CNN Global Office”.
-She has spoken at high-level events like the World Economic Forum, Mobile World Congress, The Web Summit, Collision, Singularity University and Bits&Pretzels.
+In 2018 she received the Webby Lifetime Achievement Award.
+She also received an honorary doctorate from the Universite Catholique de Louvain in Belgium.
+She has written op-eds for the Atlantic and CNN.com and appeared on NBC “Meet the Press”, BBC “HardTalk”, “CNN Global Office” , NBC’s “Weekend Today”, France 24, the UK's Channel 4 and NPR’s “Morning Edition".
+She has spoken at high-level events like Tech for Good, VivaTech, Wired NextFest, World Economic Forum, Mobile World Congress, Web Summit, Collision and Singularity University.